euroscipy/www.euroscipy.org/content/pages/2019/index.md

 As part of our commitment to the Python community, we are pleased to announce that we offer special grants for people in need of a financial aid to attend EuroSciPy.
-Please follow the instructions [here](finaid.html) to apply for a grant.
+For more information see the [financial aid](finaid.html) page.

 ### Visa letters<a name="visa"></a>